Tolc/IntelliJ_Jahia_plugin/README.md

     * Properties and property type completion in `${currentNode.properties.propertyName}`, `${currentNode.properties['propertyName']}` and `jcr:property`
     * Views completion in `template:include` and `template:module`
  * Improved Properties support:
-    * Resource bundles .properties extension to be able to find namespaces and nodetypes usages in it, and also removed the 'unused' annotations
+    * Resource bundles .properties extension, to be able to find namespaces and nodetypes usages in it
     * View cache .properties custom language
  * Plugin settings
  * Make helpers/quickfixes accessible through Actions in menus
  * Groovy support